-Cancellations made 5-29 business days prior to a scheduled exam date at a Prometric testing center or by remote proxy are subject to a \$35 service fee.
-Registrants who do not report for the exam at the testing center or by remote proxy or are over 30 minutes late to a scheduled test and are not admitted, and who do not cancel at least 5 business days before their scheduled exam date are liable for the full registration fee.
-Contact customer service to cancel an exam at 1-855-CALL-DH1 or customer@decisionhealth.com.
+Cancellations made 7-29 business days prior to the day of a scheduled exam date at a Prometric testing center or by remote proxy are subject to a \$35 service fee.
+Registrants who do not report for the exam at the testing center or by remote proxy or are over 30 minutes late to a scheduled test and are not admitted, and who do not cancel at least 7 business days before the day of their scheduled exam date are liable for the full registration fee.
+Contact customer service to cancel an exam at 1-800-650-6787 or customer@ decisionhealth.com.